-Communications contributes to the annual tenant publication, Streets Ahead magazine, social media videos and other customer communications.
+The editorial team contributes to the annual tenant publication, Streets Ahead magazine, and other customer communications.

 Estate Inspections

 Enables those who live within our estates to identify common concerns or areas for improvement.
 Provides the opportunity to come together with Housing Executive staff and other key statutory agencies, to discuss important housing, environmental and social issues.